lapostoj/lapostoj.fr/src/pages/articles/2018-05-02---Implementing-Domain-Driven-Design/index.md

 ### Introduction

-The two pillars on which a Domain-Driven Desgin is built are:
+The two pillars on which a Domain-Driven Design is built are:

 - Ubiquitous Language: shared team language, from code to business.
 - Bounded Context: conceptual boundary around a whole application or finite system.